 - The Construction Specifier is the official magazine of the Construction Specifications Institute (CSI), the only peer-reviewed U.S. publication targeted to those construction profs who select, recommend and influence buying decisions.

 - “Buildings of the Future: It’s Time to Rethink the Bottom Line” addresses the evolution of the construction industry, and how ROI is, or will be, calculated.
 FYI: We’re including this link for the downloadable white paper on the subject at the end of the blog.
 You are going to have to give up your email address to read it, but it’s worth it.

 - How do we in the construction industry balance the challenges of achieving building performance while balancing other variables including budget, project milestones, and an extensive project team?
 The Living Building Challenge at Georgia Tech is working to answer that.
 A must read.

 - It takes great teams to build great projects.
 That’s the impetus behind Building Design + Construction Network and it’s the only resource we’ve found that unified the architect, engineer, contractor audience with the owner/developer.
 Great content.

 Building Codes & Practices

 - Avoiding Wet Walls.
 JLC’s Sunday Update is one of our favorite email newsletters.
-But we found this article when researching water intrusion and continuous insulation.
-It talks about the how important CI has become in the fight against condensation and water penetration, so much so that it’s now part of the energy codes in specific climate zones.
+But it’s this article that ever contractor shoud bookmark.
+It talks about how important CI has become in the fight against condensation and water penetration, so much so that it’s now part of the energy codes in specific climate zones.

 - The American Society of Home Inspectors’s (ASHI) Standards of Practice—covering all of a home’s major systems—are now part of many pieces of state legislation and are recognized by consumers as the authoritative standard for professional home inspection.